bkram/fm-dx-console/README.md

 The status section shows the current user count, ping time and whether audio is playing on separate lines.
+The **Spectrum Scan** button sweeps the band from 83 to 108 MHz in 0.1 MHz steps and renders a signal-strength graph.

 ```bash
 npm run electron -- --url http://fm-dx-server:[port]/